COSC3020/theory-vs-practice-NolanNachbar/README.md

   elements takes 5 seconds.
 Given what you know about the asymptotic complexity of search in a binary search tree, how long would you guess finding the same element in a search tree with 10,000 elements takes?
 Explain your reasoning.

 We know for binary search the average time complexity is  $O(log n)$.
 Since this is a binary search tree,  $O(log_2 n)$.
 So:
 $\frac{\log_{2}10000}{\log_{2}1000} = \frac{4}{3}$ so $5*\frac{4}{3} \approx 6.667$ seconds.

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.
-  For a
 Add your answers to this markdown file.

-1. The time complexity of $O(log_2 n)$ is for the average case, in the worst case it has a complexity of $O(n)$.
-The tree might not be balanced so it could have to search every element before it finds it.
+1. The time complexity of $O(log_2 n)$ is for the average case; in the worst case it has a complexity of $O(n)$.
+The tree might not be balanced, so it could have to search every element before it finds it.
 The machine might take 100 seconds for $O(10,000)$
-2.
-3.
+2. The computer that the search is run on may have hardware constraints.
+For example, a computer with a small amount of RAM may need paging to run the search.
+3. Compiler optimizations: depending on the language, compiler, and implementation you use, the time to run the search can vary.
+The binary search may be recursive, and the compiler may not be using tail call optimization.
+This can lead to a very inefficient runtime on one machine, while using tail recursion on that same machine will be much faster.

+I used this site to review things like the time complexity of binary search. https://www.geeksforgeeks.org/complexity-analysis-of-binary-search/

+I also used the lecture slides.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

-I used this site to review things like the time complexity of binary search. https://www.geeksforgeeks.org/complexity-analysis-of-binary-search/ I also used the lecture slides.